MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Export-AzureRmDataLakeStoreItem.md

 ```

 ### -Resume
-Indicates that the file(s) being copied are a continuation of a previous download.
+Indicates that the file or files being copied are a continuation of a previous download.
-This will cause the system to attempt to resume from the last file that was not fully downloaded.
+The download attempts to resume from the last file that was not fully downloaded.

 ```yaml
 Type: System.Management.Automation.SwitchParameter